Meet Our Instructors

 Chauna is a national speaker and restorative strategist who has provided training and consultation for a variety school districts and organizations across the country.
 After being the school social worker of the year in 2010, Chauna was the Restorative Practices Coordinator for Milwaukee Public Schools.
 She led the district in embracing Restorative Practices, creating a K-12 teacher guide and creating a high school social studies elective course.
 Chauna is a proven expert in the use of Restorative Practices as a tool for creating safe and supportive schools.
 Ms. Finch is the owner of Restorative TCS, LLC.

 Meg Graham is a National Board Certified Teacher and mentor with over 30 years of experience teaching high school students and adults both face to face and on-line.
 Ms. Graham earned her Master’s Degree in Spanish and Education from Marquette University in 1985.

 As a licensed bilingual elementary educator and a National Board Certified Teacher with a Master’s degree in Cultural Foundations of Education, Melissa has worked as a bilingual, dual language, foreign language, adult education, and culturally responsive teacher leader since 2000.
-Melissa is a certified Welcoming Schools facilitator.
+She is currently teaching in the Waukesha School District.
+Melissa has been certified as a Welcoming Schools facilitator.
 She co-edited 2 books, Pencils Down and Rethinking Sexism, Gender and Sexuality with the nonprofit organization, Rethinking Schools, an equity and racial justice education publisher.
-She is an organizer with the Teacher Activist Group (TAG) Educators’ Network for Social Justice Milwaukee.

 Amanda Desua, Ed.D., NBCT